oegedijk/explainerdashboard/docs/source/dashboards.rst

 ``ExplainerComponents`` to construct multiple tabs.
 These can be a mix of the different types discussed above.
 E.g.::

-   ExplainerDashboard(explainer, [ImportancesTab, imp_tab, "importances", features]).run()
+   ExplainerDashboard(explainer, [ImportancesTab, imp_tab, "importances"]).run()

-This would start a dashboard with three importances tabs, plus our custom feature list tab. (not sure why you would do that, but hopefully you get the point :)
+This would start a dashboard with three importances tabs.
+(not sure why you would do that, but hopefully you get the point :)

 The tabs can be imported from ``explainerdashboard.dashboard_tabs``, they include ``ImportancesTab``, ``ModelSummaryTab``, ``ContributionsTab``, ``WhatIfTab``,
     ``ShapDependenceTab``, ``ShapInteractionsTab`` and ``DecisionTreesTab``.

+You can also build your own custom tabs, see the :ref:`Custom Dashboards<Custom Dashboards>` section.

 Using explainerdashboard inside Jupyter notebook or google colab
 ----------------------------------------------------------------

-You can start the dashboard with the standard ``dash.Dash()`` server or with the new notebook friendly ``jupyter_dash`` server.
+You can start the dashboard with the standard ``dash.Dash()`` server or with the new notebook friendly ``JupyterDash`` server.
 The latter will allow you to keep working interactively in your notebook while the dashboard is running.
 Also, this allows you to run an explainerdashboard from within google colab!